Enable Lake Formation with Amazon EMR

 Step 2: Launch an Amazon EMR cluster

 Now you’re ready to launch an EMR cluster with the security configuration that you created in the previous step.
-For more information on security configurations, see Use security configurations to set up cluster security and Runtime roles for Amazon EMR steps.
+For more information on security configurations, see Use security configurations to set up Amazon EMR cluster security and Runtime roles for Amazon EMR steps.

 Step 3a: Set up Lake Formation-based table-level permissions with Amazon EMR runtime roles